 Drive Apart Overview

-Although an all new, totally redesigned 2013 Toyota Highlander is waiting in the wings to be launched early next year, the stalwart and reliable second generation version is soldiering through this, its last year on the market with plenty of good, if rather unexciting attributes, still on offer.
-Sure, we may find the 4Runner to be just a bit sexier a choice in SUV but for many folks out there, the Highlander is the more obviously luxurious and easy to enjoy new vehicle choice.
-Now let’s see how it stands up to our rigorous testing regimen and see if this crossover stands as a contender and not just a wannabe pretender.
+Although an all new, totally redesigned 2013 Toyota Highlander is waiting in the wings to be launched early next year, the stalwart and reliable second gen is soldiering through this, its last year on the market with plenty of good attributes, still on offer.
+Sure, we may find the 4Runner to be a sexier choice but for many folks out there, the Highlander is still their pick.

 What We Liked

 The 2013 Toyota Highlander is definitely a more user friendly passenger vehicle when it comes down to its ride height and also down to ease of entry and exit from the third row of seats compared to the clearly more truck-like Toyota 4Runner.
 You can even separate the rear second row bench seat in the Highlander into two Captain’s Chairs if your kids can’t manage to get along back there.
 You do this by detaching the middle connecting portion of the seat then slide it under a handily placed second row center console cubby.
 Older drivers will appreciate the low lift over height to get cargo or luggage into the back of the Highlander as well as how easily all of the seats fold.

 What’s Not to Like

 Our Limited model with all of the bells and whistles like rear seat DVD entertainment, navigation, tri-zone climate control, JBL audio is stickered over $40,000 even without standard all-wheel-drive which might be a necessity depending on where you live.
 But the Highlander battles back with class leading residual values, the lowest insurance rates in its class and top notch safety reports.